Skip to main content

 Restaurant calorie estimates are 15-30% low.
 Five rules + per-cuisine defaults beat trying to track precisely from menus you can’t verify.

-Peer-reviewed evidence on restaurant nutrition labelling: Urban 2011 JAMA, Block 2013 BMJ, Helms 2014 flexible dieting.
+Evidence-based analysis of restaurant nutrition labelling: Urban 2011 JAMA, Block 2013 BMJ, Helms 2014 flexible dieting.
 Estimation rules and per-cuisi

 The 60-second version

 Restaurant meals dismantle home macro tracking faster than almost anything.
 The published nutrition-database research and university lab analyses show that restaurant calorie estimates are routinely off by 20-50%, with the error skewing toward underestimation by both the menu and the diner.
 The good news: you don’t need lab precision to keep training and body-composition goals on track.
-The 80-20 rule for restaurant macros is to identify the protein source, estimate the obvious carbs, and accept that the ‘hidden’ Fat from cooking oils, sauces, and sides will probably exceed your guess by 50-100%.
-This article walks through realistic estimation rules for the major restaurant categories — Steakhouse, Italian, sushi, Mexican, Indian, Asian-fusion — And the patterns that produce reliable macro outcomes despite the menu’s opacity.
-The goal isn’t precision.
-It’s a workable framework that lets you eat out 2-4 times per week without derailing training.
+The 80-20 rule for restaurant macros is to identify the protein source, estimate the obvious carbs, and accept that the ‘hidden’ fat from cooking oils, sauces, and sides will probably exceed your guess by 50-100%.
+This article walks through realistic estimation rules for the major restaurant categories — steakhouse, Italian, sushi, Mexican, Indian, Asian-fusion — and the patterns that produce reliable macro outcomes despite the menu’s opacity.
+The goal isn’t precision; it’s a workable framework that lets you eat out 2-4 times per week without derailing training.

 Why restaurant macros are hard